-We welcome diversity and people with experience of tikanga Māori, Te Tiriti o Waitangi, disabilities, lived experience of mental distress, neurodivergency, and/or LGBTQIA+ community.
+We welcome diversity and people with experience of tikanga Māori, Te Tiriti o Waitangi, disabilities, lived experience of mental distress and/or addictions, neurodivergency, and/or LGBTQIA+ community.

 An information pack and application form will be supplied upon request – contact us below!
-We’d love to hear from you and discuss how becoming a Peer Supporter can enrich your life and benefit others at the same time.
+We’d love to hear from you and discuss how becoming part of our team can enrich your life and benefit others at the same time.

 About Us